dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 ## My Teaching Goal

-I know that reference material exists, and I want students to be able to use it.
+I know that reference material exists, and I want students to be able to use it effectively.
 My focus, however, is different.
-I aim to give core insights: the ideas that make everything else click once students encounter it again in a book or a paper.
+I aim to provide core insights: the ideas that make everything else click once students encounter it again in a book or a paper.
 I want them to build mental images, intuitions, and internal structure.

 That is why I teach more like a story than like a table of contents.
 If students walk away with the right insights, then when they later read material that is denser, drier, and more complete (as reference material often must be), it suddenly becomes clear.
 The formulas stop being symbols on a page and start representing something meaningful.